KamrynJ21/Computer-Science-Class/Journal.md

 #November 28th
 I finished lesson 2.5 tomorrow I do the quiz.
 Today'a lesson was learning how to tell python to round accurately the way you want it to.

+# November 29th
+I finished the quiz and got 10/15 right I understand most of the lesson sometimes I get confused reading the code though.
+But all in all very good lesson.